ioerger/transit2/src/pytransit/doc/source/CGI.rst

 This tutorial shows commands relative to this directory.
 Files in the ``transit/src/pytransit/data/CGI`` directory are:

 * samples_metadata.txt - describes the samples
-* sgRNA_info.txt - contains extrapolated LFCs for each sgRNA
+* sgRNA_info.txt - contains metadata for sgRNAs including orfs targeted, barcode sequences and efficacies
 * uninduced_ATC_counts.txt - counts for uninduced ATC (no induction of target depletion) library
-* IDs.H37Rv.CRISPRi.lib.txt - ids of the sgRNAs that target the genes in H37Rv used in these experiments
 * RIF_D1_combined_counts.txt - combined counts of the RIF 1 day predepletion data for uninduced ATC, zero, low, medium and high concentrations (output of data preprocessed and Step 1 completed)

 .. note::